 Educate your employees

 It is a great start to do all you can to make your office safe, but there is only so much you can do without the help of your employees.
 Much of creating a safe office environment relies on your employees going about their jobs with the same caution.
 Having regular training is arguably the best technique to make them aware of external and internal threats, but this training must be done in the most effective way if it is to have the biggest impact.
 When combined with fire drill practices and visual office reminders, you are giving them all the tools they need to make their office safe for everyone around them.

 Don’t forget cybersecurity

 In the modern world, office safety has changed to encompass cyber threats.
 As something that did not exist twenty years ago, companies have had to adapt to such threats quickly.
 Cyber threats can be reduced, but while they exist, sensitive information and personal details of customers are at risk.
-To solve this issue, you should invest in good anti-virus software for your office computer systems, and remind employees to be careful with how they store sensitive information.
+To solve this issue, you should invest in good anti-virus software for your office computer systems, set-up a VPN router to encrypt Wi-Fi, and remind employees to be careful with how they store sensitive information.